Missed the early socialization window? There's still hope!

 Here’s some information, tips, and resources to help you help your previously under- or unsocialized dog get more comfortable with the world.
 (And be sure to check out the encouraging and heartwarming video and story at the end to see just how far some of these dogs can come, even when getting some of the worst starts in life possible!)

-Keys to Help An Unsocialized Dog
+Helping An Unsocialized Dog

 - All hope is not lost – most dogs with early socialization deficiencies are able to make noticeable and important progress

 - Prepare that it will take more time and patience – work at your dog’s pace, whatever that may be … don’t force it

 - Keep the end goals in mind … (1) to help your dog become more comfortable, less stressed and anxious, and safer in their everyday life, and, (2) to make your life with your dog as easy and low-stress as possible